Dynamic Programming

 Intuition

 Map<Integer, Set<Integer>>.
-For each stone, create an empty set.0 to the first stone (base case).s:
+For each stone, create an empty set. - Add jump size

 | Stone | Jump Sizes |